Title: Hidden Chapter #2: Empire Ants

 He had been so sure of himself, so certain of his conviction to take care of their youthful flower while his eternal rival was on a solo mission, that he immediately accepted the mission that the Godaime had given them without considering Tenten's feelings in the least.
 If he had, he would have remembered that Tenten was generally wary of seduction missions, even when they were still working as a team—him and her and Neji and the ever-reliable Gai-sensei.
 It was only because they made it a rule that Tenten had to be in the range of Neji's byakugan whenever she engaged a client that she even still agreed to accept missions like that, ever since the incident of the first one.

-Neither Neji or Tenten told him and Gai what had actually transpired during that first seduction mission.
-But when they found them a couple of minutes after Tenten's shriek (they had to knock out the mark's bodyguards after all), Tenten was clinging tightly onto Neji's jacket, and the Hyuuga was holding her shoulders in an almost possessive manner, and would not let either Lee or Gai escort her back to her home that night.
+Neither Neji or Tenten told him nor Gai-sensei what had actually transpired during that first seduction mission.
+But when they found them a couple of minutes after Tenten's shriek (they had to knock down the mark's bodyguards, after all), Tenten was clinging tightly onto Neji's jacket, and the Hyuuga was holding her shoulders in an almost possessive manner, and would not let either Lee or Gai-sensei escort her back to her home that night.

 Slipping into his favorite green spandex (which he almost always wore, even during his off days), he quickly left his flat, determined to start with his punishment early, and then check on his teammate and friend after.